ttntm/ttntm/src/blog/15-getting-started-with-vue.md

 All of these articles were helpful to me in one way or another:

-- {% ext "Notes on Vue", "https://notes-on-vue.netlify.app" %} (notes based on first hand personal learning experience, recommended!)
+- {% ext "Notes on Vue", "https://notes-on-vue.netlify.app" %} (notes based on first-hand personal learning experience, recommended!)
 - {% ext "vuejs.org/v2/guide/reactivity.html", "https://vuejs.org/v2/guide/reactivity.html" %} (must read; the basics of reactivity in vue)
 - {% ext "itnext.io/anyway-heres-how-to-create-a-multiple-layout-system-with-vue-and-vue-router-b379baa91a05", "https://itnext.io/anyway-heres-how-to-create-a-multiple-layout-system-with-vue-and-vue-router-b379baa91a05" %} (re: vue-router)
 - {% ext "netlify.com/blog/2018/07/09/building-serverless-crud-apps-with-netlify-functions-faunadb/", "https://www.netlify.com/blog/2018/07/09/building-serverless-crud-apps-with-netlify-functions-faunadb/" %} (esp. useful for the detailed explanations re: serverless functions)